Minitel: History

 Videotex was a crucial element in the telecommunications sector of many industrialized countries, with numerous national post, telephone, and telegraph companies and commercial ventures launching pilot projects.
 It was viewed as a major force in advancing towards an information society.

 In the late 1970s, France lagged noticeably behind in the telephone network industry.
 Fewer than seven million telephone lines served a population of 47 million people.
 Recognizing this shortfall, both French citizens and government leaders grew concerned about the United States’ technological advantage in telecommunications.
 This concern led to the birth of the concept of telematics—a term coined by Simon Nora and Alain Minc to describe the combination of telecommunications and informatics.
 Their goal was to digitize the national telephone network, laying the groundwork for what would eventually become Minitel.

 In 1978, Postes, Télégraphes et Téléphones (PTT) initiated the design of the Minitel network.
 By distributing terminals capable of accessing a nationwide electronic directory of telephone and address information, the PTT aimed to increase the utilization of the country’s 23 million phone lines and reduce the costs associated with printing phone books and employing directory assistance personnel.
 Millions of terminals were given for free (officially loans, and property of the PTT) to telephone subscribers.

 The telephone company prioritized ease of use.
 The French government's decision to provide free Minitel terminals to every household was a key factor in the widespread adoption and success of Minitel.
 By providing a popular service on simple, free equipment, Minitel achieved high market penetration and avoided the chicken and egg problem that hindered the widespread adoption of similar systems in the United States.
 In exchange for the terminal, Minitel users received only the yellow pages (classified as commercial listings with advertisements), while the white pages were freely accessible on Minitel and could be searched faster than through a paper directory.

 In the early 1980s, parallel to the US development of the ARPANET, France launched the Minitel project to bring data networking into homes.
 According to the PTT, during the first eight years of nationwide operation, 8 billion francs were spent on purchasing terminals, resulting in a profit of after deducting payments to information providers such as newspapers.
-Additionally, an average of 500 million francs was saved annually by printing fewer phone books.
+An average of 500 million francs was saved annually by printing fewer phone books.